websauna/websauna/docs/source/narrative/modelling/database.rst

 PostgreSQL vs. SQLite
 =====================

-Websauna supports both PostgreSQL and SQLite databases.
-Here is short summary what you should use.
+Websauna currently supports PostgreSQL and SQLite databases, but highly recommend usage of PostgreSQL as SQLite support will be removed in a future version.

 SQLite
 ------